New forecasts: The British economy outperforms Germany

 We are currently testing machine translations.
 This article was automatically translated from English to German.

-This article was first published in English on 26 December 2023 on “washingtonpost.com” was published as part of the collaboration, and is now also available in translation for readers of the IPPEN.MEDIA portals.
+This article first appeared in English on Washingtonpost.com on December 26, 2023 – as part of the collaboration, and is now also available in translation for readers of the IPPEN.MEDIA portals.

+Not all messages on the site express the site's point of view, but we automatically transmit and translate these messages using software technology on the site, and not by a human editor.

 “Alcohol buff.
 Troublemaker.
 Introvert.
 Student.
 Social media lover.
 Web ninja.
 Bacon fan.
 Reader.”